So you are a lefty huh?

 - You’re tired of trying to fit in with the right-handers.
-You are a rare breed in the population.
+You're a rare breed.
 It’s time you embraced it!

 3. Got a bit of cash to spend?
 Why not just buy new golf clubs?